gthvn1/ppow/Readme.md

 # Changelog

-- `2025-03-04`:
+- `2025-03-05`:
     - Use another CSS and group input and button in a div
     - Fix an issue when hitting walls with the ball
     - Add the first stick
     - Move the stick by sending message
+    - Move the stick using arrow keys
-      - TODO: it moves but we need to manage boundaries
+      - TODO: it moves but we need to manage boundaries and collision

 - `2025-03-03`:
     - Remove `websocket_client` because frontend is working now